Martin-Bohring/Microservices/slides/index.md

 #### A little bit of history ####

-on answers to those problems in the past
+on past approaches to answer those questions over the last 3 decades

 ***